Last updated: May 5, 2026

 Free Lord of the Houses Calculator

 Find the planet ruling every house in your birth chart.
-Each lord with sign on the cusp, current placement, and dignity status.
-Covers your lord of marriage, lord of career, lord of money, and the rest.
+Each lord includes the sign on the cusp, current placement, and dignity status for topical chart review.

 Birth Time Accuracy